tobiasbriones/blog/mathswe/eng/dev/gp/providing-templates-for-repetitive-general--purpose-projects-2024-09-20/index.md

 # Providing Templates for Repetitive General-Purpose Projects (2024/09/20)

 I created a repository for storing project templates since I have to repeat the same web frontend ceremony for every MathSwe web app I create.
-Replicating the same project structure burns you out and adds inconsistencies, making everything hard to maintain and think about.
+Manually replicating the same project setup burns you out and adds inconsistencies, making everything hard to maintain and think about.

 ---